 The most widely written private prescriptions, certainly online, are for the erectile dysfunction drugs (Viagra, Cialis, and Levitra), hair loss treatments (Propecia/finasteride 1mg), smoking cessation drugs (Varenicline – Champix) and travel medication, particularly the expensive and widely recommended drug Malarone.
 Some medicines which are also available through pharmacies without a prescription can actually be cheaper on a private prescription purchased online.
 This includes some hay fever treatments and dry skin treatments.

 Typically private prescriptions are written for medicines which are not readily available through the NHS, although any medicine with a UK license can be supplied in this way.
 Patients who are not eligible for NHS treatment may need to access all their healthcare privately at considerable cost.

 Most people are familiar with standard green NHS prescriptions written and signed by doctors.
 These are the prescriptions GPs use for almost all medicine provided through the NHS.
 Doctors in the NHS do not charge for writing these prescriptions.
-In England there is a standard prescription fee of £8.40 (December 2016) for each item.
+In England there is a standard prescription fee of £9.00 (April 2019) for each item.
 This fee is paid to pharmacies at the time medicine is dispensed, although it is said that 90% of people are exempt from these charges.
-In Scotland, Wales, or Northern Ireland there is no NHS prescription fee.
+In Scotland, Wales, and Northern Ireland there is no NHS prescription fee.